Support for Avoidant Restrictive Food Intake Disorder (ARFID)

 -

-Where can I find more self-help material?
+Where can I find more information and self-help material?

-The South Yorkshire Eating Disorders Association (SYEDA) has an ARFID self-help course for individuals (adults) struggling with the symptoms of ARFID.
-You can move through the 4-step programme at your own pace, and it includes:
+South Yorkshire Eating Disorder Association website (SYEDA) has an ARFID self-help course for individuals (adults) struggling with the symptoms of ARFID.
+You can move through the 4-step programme at your own pace.
+The 4 modules include:- Learning about ARFID and making some early changes

 - Continuing early changes and setting big goals